Sanjay Parthasarathy: Other interests

+Since 2023 Sanjay has been operating partner and co-owner of the Seattle Orcas Major League Cricket team with Microsoft CEO Satya Nadella.

 Personal life

 Parthasarathy was born in Chennai, India.
 In addition to his work in technology, Sanjay has also been an active cricket player.
 During his cricket career, Parthasarathy represented his school, state, zone, university and two teams in a first division league.
 In an interview with GeekWire in 2015, he noted that cricket played an active role in developing his value for persistence in the tech industry.
 He was awarded Junior School Cricketer of the Year award by the Tamil Nadu Cricket Association (TNCA) in 1980.
 Sanjay has represented Tamil Nadu state and South Zone in under-19 cricket (1982) and under-15 cricket (1980).
 He captained the Anna University cricket team in 1985 and has represented Tamil Nadu in under-22 cricket.

-He currently lives in Bellevue, WA with his wife, Malini Balakrishnan, and two children Vivek and Ananya Parthasarathy.
+He currently lives in Bellevue, Washington with his wife, Malini Balakrishnan, and two children.

 Education

-Parthasarathy has a master’s degree in engineering from MIT, a master's in management from the MIT Sloan School of Management, and a bachelor’s in mechanical engineering from Anna University’s College of Engineering in Chennai.
+Parthasarathy has a master's degree in engineering from MIT, a master's in management from the MIT Sloan School of Management, and a bachelor's in mechanical engineering from Anna University's College of Engineering in Chennai.
 He is on the Executive Board of the MIT Sloan School.

 Parthasarathy studied at Don Bosco Matriculation Higher Secondary School in Egmore, Chennai.